mawaddahH/Working-with-keyUp-and-keyDown/README.md

 I opened the website, then take web elements, and then add them to the code using "Key Up" and "key Down":
 `keyDown(Keys.SHIFT)`and `keyUp(Keys.SHIFT)`

-and the code become like this:
+and the code becomes like this:

 ```md
 Actions action = new Actions(driver);